The following requires some real thought. There is lots of discussion about truth, fake news, and the motives of trump supporters. .

 The word truth evolved from troth, as in I pledge thee my troth.
 Troth is a word about the relations among people – feeling.
 Truth is more about our relationship with physical things -fact.

-The politics of the Trump supports s more on the line of faith than of fact.
-Faith with Trump whom they see as having faith with their sense of community and willing to fight for them Think of te way the fans cheer at high shcool football games (“Kill em Chico”)
+The politics of the Trump supports is more on the line of faith than of fact.
+Faith with Trump whom they see as having faith with their sense of community and willing to fight for them ( Think of the way the fans cheer at high shcool football games , “Kill ’em Chico”)

-Understanding this difference helps us -and we need help – understand what motivates those who continue their Trump support.
+Understanding this difference helps us -and we need help – tounderstand what motivates those who continue their Trump support.

 This understanding would lead us to a politics which is true in both senses and a better understanding of how we got into this divisive bifurcation.
 I think the division is deep in our cultural past and plays out now as the democrats are seen as the party that used to be for labor but now is the party of the professionals and the Trump supports are the community of those whose culture is losing out to abstract forces.